nollenr/data-domiciling-demo/README.md

 ## Licenses and Cluster Settings
-In order to use multi-region you'll to be running enterprise edition.
+In order to use multi-region you'll need to be running enterprise edition.
 If you're using CockroachDB Dedicated or Serverless, these will be automatically set for you.
 If you're self-hosting the cluster, then you need to update your cluster settings.
 The cluster settings are not necessarily "production settings", but great for a demo.
 ```
 SET CLUSTER SETTING cluster.organization = {your org};
 SET CLUSTER SETTING enterprise.license = {your license};